 We reconcile our results with earlier research that finds that public firms are less responsive to growth opportunities.
-Using a cross-sectional match, we show that the differences in results are likely due to the fact that the earlier literature is not able to match very successful, large public firms in cross section.
-Cross-sectional matches rely on matches of equally-sized mature already public to private firms, whereby larger, more successful private firms are matched to relatively less successful public firms that are much smaller than the more successful public firms.
+Using a cross-sectional match, we show that the differences in results are likely because the earlier literature is not able to match very successful, large public firms with comparable private firms in cross-section.
+Cross-sectional matches rely on matches of equally-sized public and private firms, whereby relatively larger, more successful private firms tend to be matched to relatively less successful public firms that are much smaller.

-Overall, our results show that that there are economically important differences in the quality of firms that are evident early in the firms' lives.
-The quality differences predict future growth and public status.
-In addition, firms that become public grow faster are more responsive to demand shocks around the IPO date.
-Once the initial quality of the firms is controlled for, there is no evidence that public firms are less responsive to demand shocks than private firms.
+Overall, we show that once the initial quality of the firms is controlled for, there is no evidence that public firms are less responsive to demand shocks than private firms.
+In fact, it is quite the contrary.
 We show that public firms grow faster and respond more positively to positive demand shocks in the first five years post-IPO than birth-matched private firms.
-Thus, the evidence suggests that managerial myopia, which some believe characterizes public firms' responses to investment opportunities, is not likely to be a significant counterweight to the benefits of being public.
+Thus, the evidence suggests that managerial myopia, which some believe that characterizes public firms' responses to investment opportunities, is not likely to be a significant counterweight to the benefits of being public for firms deciding to go public.